 The Keynesian theory suggested that government spending program is just to provide a short-term boost to help overcome a recession or depression like- situation in the economy.
 They even suggested that policymakers should be ready to reduce government spending once the economy is recovered so as to prevent inflation, which they believed would result from too much economic growth.

 Fiscal deficit if kept in a check is not bad.
 The government in such a scenario can play the role of creating assets in the economy.
 These assets in the economy will benefit in the long term.

-Learn theory of Economics with Macroeconomics Made Easy course by Market Experts
+Learn theory of Economics with prevent inflation course by Market Experts

 However, if the deficit is out of control it can pose a problem for the economy.
 Our Indian economy is mostly in deficit and in some years it has become uncomfortably high.
 Some of the consequences of the high Fiscal Deficit are as follows-

 Impact of government spending on the economy

 There is a high possibility that the rise in taxes will negate the impact of rising government spending which would leave Aggregate Demand (AD) unchanged.
 However, it is possible that increased spending and rise in tax could lead to an increase in GDP.